Special Education—Teacher of Students with Disabilities Endorsement Eligibility Program, M.A.T.

 To maintain eligibility for continued enrollment in the Teacher of Students with Disabilities certification eligibility program (first 21 credits) as well as the Master of Arts in Teaching Special Education program (33 credits), candidates must maintain a minimum graduate cumulative grade point average of 3.0 out of 4.0 throughout their course of study at the University.
 Falling below a 3.0 GPA will result in removal from either program, with no recourse for readmission.

-On successful completion of the TOSD program, candidates may apply for the endorsement through the Administrator for Certification in the Center for Teacher Preparation and Partnerships in P203A.
-They may submit an application for the TOSD along with a copy of their New Jersey teaching certificate (CEAS or Standard) in an instructional area of general education.
+On successful completion of the TOSD program, candidates may apply for the endorsement by contacting the Center for Teacher Preparation and Partnerships at gradcert@njcu.edu.
+Candidates should submit their application for the TOSD along with a copy of their New Jersey teaching certificate (CEAS or Standard) in an instructional area of general education.
 Candidates are advised NOT to apply on their own but through the University as it is much more efficient to apply through the University.

 New Jersey City University